ranfysvalle02/rl-basics/README.md

 * **Recommendation Systems:**
     * **Product Recommendations:** Personalizing recommendations for users on platforms like Netflix and Amazon.
     * **Content Recommendations:** Tailoring content recommendations to individual user preferences on social media and news platforms.

 ---

+### **Markov Decision Process (MDP)**

+A **Markov Decision Process (MDP)** is a mathematical framework used to describe the environment in reinforcement learning.
+It provides a way to model decision-making where outcomes are partly random and partly under the control of the decision-maker (the agent).

+**Key Components of an MDP:**

+1. **States (S):** All the possible situations the agent can be in.
+In our maze example, each position in the maze grid represents a state.

+2. **Actions (A):** All the possible moves the agent can make from each state.
+In the maze, these are moving up, down, left, or right.

+3. **Transitions:** The rules that describe what happens when the agent takes an action in a state.
+It defines the next state the agent will end up in after taking an action.

+4. **Rewards (R):** Feedback the agent receives after transitioning to a new state because of an action.
+Rewards guide the agent toward good behavior by assigning positive values for desirable outcomes and negative values for undesirable ones.

+5. **Policy (π):** The strategy that the agent uses to decide what action to take in each state.
+It's like a set of instructions or a map that tells the agent the best action to choose.

+**The Markov Property:**

+An important feature of MDPs is the **Markov Property**, which means that the future state depends only on the current state and the action taken, not on any past states or actions.
+In other words, the process doesn't have memory of past events beyond the current situation.

+---

+### **Understanding Q-Learning in the Context of MDPs**

+**Q-Learning** is a reinforcement learning algorithm that allows an agent to learn the optimal actions to take in any state, without needing a model of the environment (meaning the agent doesn't need to know the transition rules beforehand).

+**How Q-Learning Relates to MDPs:**

+- **States and Actions:** Q-learning evaluates the quality (Q-value) of taking a certain action in a specific state.

+- **Rewards:** The agent updates its knowledge based on the rewards received after taking actions.

+- **Policy:** Over time, as the Q-values get updated, the agent develops a policy that tells it the best action to take from each state to maximize its total reward.

+---

 ## **Conclusion**